LaneScheel/LaneScheel/README.md

 -----

-- I currently attend Valparaiso University, where I'm pursuing a __B.S. of Physics and Mathematics w/ Honors__ 📖
+- I recently graduated from Valparaiso University, where I earned a __B.S. of Physics and Mathematics w/ Honors__ 📖

 - My latest research is in efficient Binary Black Hole parameter estimation using LIGO data and ML techniques 👾